unChaz/sci-fi-5e/versions/0.1.0/sci_fi_srd_v0.1.0.md

 You know the ins and outs of most ships and devices.

 Skill Proficiencies: Tinker.
-Choose 1 from [Computers, Investigate, Pilot] Tool Proficiencies: Tinker’s Tools
+Choose 1 from [Computers, Investigate, Pilot] Tool Proficiencies: Tinker's Tools

 **Choose 1:**

-**Inventor**: You’ve invented something that is a component of a commonly used technology (And you love to  mention that fact).
+**Inventor**: You've invented something that is a component of a commonly used technology (And you love to  mention that fact).
 Because of this, you know that piece of technology exceptionally well.
 Gain advantage when Tinkering with that specific technology.
 For example you might have invented the intake flux regulator on ship propulsion systems.
 You would have advantage on fixing or operating such systems.
 **Improvised Engineerin**: You can macgyver tools together for any situation using the objects available to you.
 Gain advantage on Tinker checks when creating a tool for a specific situation.

 \page

 ## Capitalist
-You’ve gone from rags to riches, or at least that is the path you have set up for yourself.
-You’ve come a long way from your humble upbringing, and you are ambitious to rise to the top.
+You've gone from rags to riches, or at least that is the path you have set up for yourself.
+You've come a long way from your humble upbringing, and you are ambitious to rise to the top.

 Skill Proficiencies: Diplomacy.
 Choose 1 from [Insight, History, Charm]